yigithal/jsonloc/README.md

 # jsonloc

 Browser-based JSON localization editor.
 Load a source and target JSON file side by side, edit translations, and save when done.
 No server, no install — open the HTML file and go.
+Everything runs in the browser; no files are uploaded anywhere and no data leaves your machine.

 **[yigithal.github.io/jsonloc](https://yigithal.github.io/jsonloc/)**